-The Planetary Health Film Lab is an intensive program designed for youth who have a story to tell about climate change and health and want to do so through film.
+The 2021 edition of the Planetary Health Film Lab is an intensive program designed for youth who have a story to tell about climate change and health and want to do so through film.

-During a week-long workshop at York University, Toronto, twelve international and domestic participants will learn to effectively tell stories that communicate data, research, and life experiences related to global and planetary health.
+During a week-long virtual workshop to be held in August, 2021, a group of Indigenous participants from the Circumpolar Arctic and Canada will learn to effectively tell stories that communicate data, research, and life experiences related to global and planetary health.
 The workshop teaches specific theories, techniques, and modes of social issue filmmaking and provides hands-on experience with new digital technologies and platforms.

-During the program, participants produce documentary short films that will be featured on the websites of the United Nations Framework Convention on Climate Change, the Dahdaleh Institute for Global Health Research and the Youth Climate Report, influential platforms used as a resource by policy-makers.
-The films will directly contribute to progressive policy creation on a global scale.
+During the program, participants produce documentary short films that will be featured on the websites of the United Nations Framework Convention on Climate Change, the Dahdaleh Institute for Global Health Research, and the Youth Climate Report, influential platforms used as a resource by policymakers.
+The films will be presented at this year’s UN climate summit, COP26, to be held in Glasgow, Scotland (pandemic permitting) and directly contribute to progressive policy creation on a global scale.

 By the end of the program, participants are expected to have learned:

 - how the documentary film is used as an influential communications tool for environmental activism

 - to produce digital media projects and GIS maps

 - the value and process of collaborative filmmaking

 - to conduct professional interviews with researchers and practitioners